artwork by Gemini 3 Pro

 The Balance Critic identifies three issues.
 First, runaway leader via infrastructure: flat upgrade costs allow leading players to rapidly scale Action Points, creating an insurmountable advantage.
 Recommendation: cap maximum Action Points at 10 or implement exponentially increasing upgrade costs (3, 5, 8 points).
 Second, a “rich-get-richer” dynamic in the talent market: reputation bonuses in bidding allow leading labs to acquire the best researchers, cementing their lead.
 Recommendation: grant bidding bonuses to trailing players or introduce researchers specifically valuable to weaker positions.
 Third, surprise scoring swings from holding and mass-publishing synergistic breakthroughs.
 Recommendation: implement stricter hand size limits or mechanics that force partial information reveals.

-The refinement agent addresses all moderate-severity issues, and the Fun Factor Judge evaluates the refined design at 8/10.
+The refinement agent addresses the high-priority reputation issue with a +2 hard cap on bidding bonuses and reputation decay mechanics.
+The moderate-priority items (infrastructure scaling and hidden information asymmetry) receive targeted fixes: reducing max action points to 8, and adding player reference cards showing all synergy trees.
+The Fun Factor Judge evaluates the refined design at 8/10.
 Key engagement hooks: the race dynamic as players approach the AGI victory threshold, the uncertainty of opponents’ hidden breakthrough cards, and the risk/reward calculation of when to publish.
-Tension moments come from the simultaneous secret allocation forcing players to anticipate rivals, the competitive talent market bidding, and the constant pressure of resource scarcity demanding difficult trade-offs.

 The Final Design